 April Chapter Meeting

-A sit-down lunch will be served and a cash bar is available.
-Registration for individuals, groups and tables of ten can be made below.
+Registration for individuals, groups and tables of ten can be made online below.
+Ticket purchases for groups of 10 will automatically reserve a table for the company.
 Attendees who indicate CPP status when registering online will receive a certificate at the meeting for one (1) CPP continuing education credit.

 Online registration will close on April 24th!

 Speaker Bio: Dan McCaffrey, Director of Security for Rolex USA

 It strains credulity to entertain the fact that master jewel thieves do exist in the real world and not just in blockbuster Hollywood movies such as Ocean’s 8.
 Master thieves plan these long term, sophisticated jobs with military strike precision.
 These undertakings are not just the smash and grabs committed in the diamond and jewelry district of NYC.
 It would be rare to find anyone within the ranks of law enforcement with the in depth knowledge of the gem and jewelry industry needed to fight these organized and often international gangs.